Expensify/App/contributingGuides/OFFLINE_UX.md

 - Things pending to be deleted will be shown greyed out and have strikethrough

 **Used when…**
-- the user needs feedback that data will be sent to the server later This is a minority use case at the moment, but INCREDIBLY HELPFUL for the user, so proceed with cautious optimism.
+- The user needs feedback that data will be sent to the server later.
+This is a minority use case at the moment, but INCREDIBLY HELPFUL for the user, so proceed with cautious optimism.

 **How to implement:**
 - Use API.write() to implement this pattern